KassieKitsune/PluralQuartz/README.md

 ### Limitations & Known Issues
 1. Member colours aren't updated when changed.
-    - A more convenient workaround is planned, but for now refreshing Vencord will allow the colors to update
+    - Click on any message belonging to that to update it manually.
 2. Incompatible with the official IrcColors plugin
     - Both plugins patch the info in the same fields in the same way.
-As of right now this will cause them to conflict with one another.(And tbh we referenced the source code of that plugin heavily)
+As of right now this will cause them to conflict with one another.(And tbh we referenced the source code of that plugin heavily
-3. Old Messages don't always get colored initially
-    - Due to API response times and our rate limiting solution, it can take some time to fetch large numbers of colors.
-When this happens, the default colour is applied
-    - Luckily, this fixes on a per-message basis when mousing over a message
 ___

 ### Why isn't this an official plugin?